albn-itu/uni-notes/semester-11/hpgp-notes.md

 - Entities with the same archetype are stored together in memory in chunks.
 - When adding or removing components from an entity, it changes its archetype.
 This is called a structural change.
 - Structural changes are expensive operations as they require moving the entity to a different chunk in memory.

+#### Memory layout

+- Within an archetype entities are stored in uniformly sized blocks of memory called chunks.
+- Each chunk is 16 KB in size.
+- Each chunk contains components of the same type for entities of the same archetype.
+With components bein stored contiguously in memory.
+- When a chunk is filled, a new chunk is allocated for new entities of that archetype.
+- This layout allows for efficient memory access patterns and cache usage, as related data is stored together in memory.

+### Sparse sets

+- An alternative to the archetype based storage.
+- Not used by Unity.
+- It consists of two arrays:
+    - A dense array that stores the actual component data.
+    - A sparse array that maps entity IDs to indices in the dense array.
+- If only one component is needed for a system, then it can simply loop over that components dense array.
+- If specific components are needed, then the sparse arrays can be used to find the indices in the dense arrays for each entity.
+- For an entity query the system loops through the smallest component array and looks up the entity index sparse array.
+This index is then used to check if the other components exist for that entity.
+- This method is constant time for structural changes, but has worse cache performance as related data is not stored contiguously in memory.
+Its also slower to query, requiring multiple lookups and iterations.

 ### Entity Manager